 Certain members of the Department of History faculty have special responsibilities in this regard.
 Professor Shana Brown, Chair of the Department, has general oversight of the graduate program.
 The Graduate Chair, Professor Matthew Lauzon, administers the graduate program.
-You should consult the Graduate Chair about program requirements and about the Office of Graduate Education and Department of History regulations.
-The Graduate Secretary should be consulted for scheduling committee meetings, arranging for examinations, or attending to the many other matters which require the processing of forms for the Office of Graduate Education.
+You should consult the Graduate Chair about program requirements and about Graduate Division and Department of History regulations.
+The Graduate Secretary should be consulted for scheduling committee meetings, arranging for examinations, or attending to the many other matters which require the processing of forms for Graduate Division.
 The faculty of the World History Program oversees the work of graduate assistants.
 Graduate assistants should consult them about their duties and schedules.

 All of us extend to you best wishes for your success as students of history and as colleagues in the profession of history.